+The Bank provides a wide range of information, advisory and support services, which complement its financing programmes.
+These services are provided on a fee basis to Indian companies and overseas entities.
 The scope of services includes market-related information, sector and feasibility studies, technology supplier identification, partner search, investment facilitation and development of joint ventures both in India and abroad.